Rachel Mills

-Rachel Ann Mills is a Professor of Ocean Chemistry at the University of Southampton.
+Rachel Ann Mills CBE is British geochemist and oceanographer.
+She is a Professor of Ocean Chemistry and Senior Vice President (Academic) at King's College London.
 She is a deep-sea oceanographer who works on the chemistry of the seafloor and its impact on life in the sea.
-She has led research expeditions using submersibles and remotely operated vehicles to remote and deep, unexplored parts of the ocean.
+She has led research expeditions using submersibles and remotely operated vehicles to remote and deep unexplored parts of the ocean.

+In the 2024 Birthday Honours, Rachel Mills was appointed a Commander of the Order of the British Empire (CBE) for services to marine science.

 Early life and education

 Mills studied oceanography at the University of Southampton, graduating in 1988.
-She earned her PhD at the University of Cambridge.
-She was a member of the first cohort of graduate students to complete PhDs in oceanography at Cambridge.
+She completed her PhD on seafloor hydrothermal systems at the University of Cambridge.

 Research and career

-Mills remained as a postdoctoral researcher at the University of Cambridge.
-She was appointed as a lecturer at the University of Southampton in 1993.